 ✅ Lifestyle (Both Work and Off-Time)

 How does your typical day go?
-What does “busy work schedule” look like?
+What does a “busy work schedule” look like?
 What do you specifically do when you’re most productive?
 Outside of work, what do you do?

 What hobbies occupy your time?
 What do you do for fun?
 What TV shows do you watch?
 What books do you read?
 How often do you use the internet?
 Do you have a social media account?
 Do you read blogs?

 Key Point: This set should incorporate the activities and tasks your target audience does both in and out of work.
 To piece together how their typical day goes, it’s important to know how they stay informed.
-Once you learn how they get the news, you can create (or solidify) presence in those places.
+Once you learn how they get the news, you can create (or solidify) your presence in those places.
 You can also put more emphasis on building credibility on those platforms.

 ✅ Buying Habits